lightdarkmaster/LottoScope/README.md

 # Notes:
 1. Some of the dependencies may not available if you try to run this project in the latest flutter version.
 2. Build the Project in the flutter versiob 3.18.1.
+3. Higher version may not be compatible with the core packages in this projects.